Why Turning Your Shopify Store Into a Mobile App Matters in 2026

 Apple App Store: More rigorous.
 Avoid WebView clones.
 Use Apple Pay.
 Follow HIG (Human Interface Guidelines).

 Google Play Store: Slightly more flexible, but still requires proper app functionality and policies.
+See the App Store Compliance section later in the article for more info.

 Expect 2–7 days for approval if everything checks out.